solislemuslab/lab-dynamics/project-plan.md

 # Writing a project plan
 Based on the "Cooking recipe" for writing a project plan by Doerte Doepfer.

 This document is mostly for graduate students and postdocs.
-But if you are an undergraduate student that want to do a project plan, please talk to me!
+But if you are an undergraduate student that wants to do a project plan, please talk to me!

 ## Components of a good project plan
 Based on NIH description of Specific Aims, and NSF description of Project Summary: